palacaze/gentoo-nanopi-r4s/readme.md

-# Gentoo on nanopi r4s
+# Gentoo on a NanoPi R4S

-This guide describes how to install Gentoo Linux on a Nanopi R4S board.
+This guide describes how to install Gentoo Linux on a NanoPi R4S board.

-I will put the emphasis on creating a simple system, which will run with the OpenRC init system and boots with no initrd.
+I will put the emphasis on creating a simple system, using the OpenRC init system and no initrd in its boot process.
 Later on, I will add a few sections on how to optimize the system to minimize writes, explain better how the boot process executes and how to configure this nice device into a useful router.

 ## Prerequisites